 The Shiny Vs. The Dull Side

-The shininess of the foil has no relation to the amount of heat/steam it traps.
+The foil's shininess is not related to the amount of heat/steam it traps.
 They are just a by-product of manufacturing and make no difference in cooking.
 The shiny side is only a little shinier than the dull side and the difference is so small that it will make no practical difference in cooking times.

 Non-Stick Aluminum Foil